adrianaprotondo/radiometer/README.md

 - Check that the multimeter is connected
 - Open the BasicRedoutApp.app application using Finder or from the terminal found in folder `dist/`
+- Click on the application icon on the dock to bring the window forward
 - Fill in the different fields.
 Make sure the path is correct
 - Press Start Measurement button